637942/LPG_Technology_Assessment/README.md

 # LPG_Technical_Assessment

-I have created the BDD framework with Cypress for the All-inclusive page and the scripts are the folder LPG_Assessment.For that I have derived some high level manual test scenarios LPG_Assessment_Test_Scenarios and automated most of the scenarios.
+I have created the BDD framework with Cypress for the All-inclusive page and the scripts are there in the folder LPG_Assessment.For that I have derived some high level manual test scenarios LPG_Assessment_Test_Scenarios and automated most of the scenarios.

 ### PRE-REQUISITES ###